aewindle110/DroneWQ/README.md

 - **raw_water_imgs/**: Contains all water images captured during the flight
 - **align_img/**: Contains one image capture (5 .tif files, one per band) from `raw_water_imgs/` used to compute the warp matrix for aligning all images

-You can find a sample dataset (Lake Erie) at [Zenodo DOI](https://doi.org/10.5281/zenodo.14018788).
-It is recommended to upload this dataset to the `examples` directory.
+A sample drone dataset consisting of images collected over western Lake Erie is available on [Zenodo](https://doi.org/10.5281/zenodo.14018788) and is 5.84 GB unzipped.
+Depending on your computer's speed, you may want to subset the data before running the full workflow.

 ### 2. Configure Settings